JoshuaAmaju/elderform/README.md

 - Predictable form state
 - Cancel form submission
 - Full typescript support
-- Lazy schema initialisation
+- Schemaless (define your fields as you like)
-- Tiny: fully packed in just ~5kb
+- Tiny: fully packed in just ~6kb
+- Use any validation library or roll your own
-- Framework agnostic <!-- (with wrappers for X) -->
+- Framework agnostic
 - Ships with sensible defaults for form handling
 - > No more "how do I prevent multple submission while currently submitting"